"From the picture, it looked just like my dog," he said, "and I don't think there are too many hybrids around."

 "I want to get it back to her and she can take him back to Florida," he said.
 "I made her a promise I'd find him."

 Whether he could do that before local or state authorities was another question.

-In Pennsylvania, one needs a special permit to own a hybrid wolf-dog.
+In Pennsylvania, you need a special permit to own a hybrid wolf-dog.
 Lyons does not have one, though he said he had bought the dog legally, for $400, in Florida and has papers and receipts.

-Jerry Czech, a wildlife conservation officer with the Pennsylvania Game Commission, said the wolf-dog would have to be forfeited.
+Jerry Czech, a wildlife conservation officer with the Pennsylvania Game Commission, said the wolf-dog must be forfeited.

 If it's not Levi, then the mystery continues.